notwa/PKGBUILDs/README.md

 patches tbox to compile/run with MSYS2.
 *a lot of stuff* isn't working yet.

+### n64-toolkit

+compiles a cross-compiler for N64 homebrew. works on both Arch and MSYS2.

+i need to rename this package at some point. currently, it doesn't follow any guidelines.

 ### xml2

 modified to download from a mirror.